goopletdev/kosumi/README.md

 - Try and use fewer loops in parse.js!

 ## Known issues:
+- resizing using the middle dividing bar is slow
 - BIGBUG: canvas gets progressively smaller with different shaped boards, until refresh
 - smolbug: fix toggle display style button
 - BIGBUG: allow 'tt' for passes